How do you measure the value of LEDs? Efficiency.

-Not only does heat negatively affect the efficiency of LEDs, but it reduces its lifetime.
+Not only does heat negatively affect the efficiency of LEDs, but it reduces their lifetime.
 As you can see, heat has a bad relationship with efficiency, light intensity, and lifetime.

 Power supplies have their own efficiency ratings

-A power supply is the component that converts an alternating current to a direct current – in other words, it converts the incoming power to be used by your lighting equipment.
+A power supply is the component that converts an alternating current to a direct current.
+In other words, it converts the incoming power so it can be used by your lighting equipment.
 Usually, if you buy lighting as a system, the power supply will come with it.
 Otherwise, you can find information about the power supply from the power company that you’re using.

-Power supplies are usually 80-95% efficiency rating – that means that 5-20% of the incoming power is lost from the power supply as heat.
-To minimize heat losses from your power supply, go with the higher rating.
+Power supplies usually have an 80–95% efficiency rating.
+That means that 5–20% of the incoming power is lost from the power supply as heat.
+To minimize heat loss from your power supply, go with the higher efficiency rating.

 Make sure you aren’t wasting all that planning with bad coverage

 Most traditional lights are limited by distance to the plant canopy due to heat that can burn plant leaves.
-LEDs can be placed closer to the plants than other lights, however, because they produce less heat – LEDs can be right up next to the plants with proper cooling and airflow.
+LEDs can be placed closer to the plants than other lights because they produce less heat.
+LEDs can be right up next to the plants with proper cooling and airflow.

 Get the guide to artificial lighting